Robust Hypothesis Testing via Lq-Likelihood: Lq-LIKELIHOOD-RATIO-TYPE TEST

-Theorem \ref{thm:psi1_ratio_larger_1} implies that as $\epsilon$ increases away from $0$, the discrepancy between $A(\epsilon, q=1)$ and $B(\epsilon,q=1)$ increases, and $A(\epsilon, q=1)/B(\epsilon, q=1)$ increases above $1$.
-Therefore, the LR test statistic $D_1$ with contaminated data follows an ``inflated'' Chi-square distribution under the null hypothesis ($D_1|H_0$).
-The same phenomenon occurs for the asymptotic distribution under the alternative hypothesis (i.e., an ``inflated'' non-central Chi-square distribution) for $D_1|H_1$.
-Such an inflation is aggravated when more contamination is brought to the data.
-As the inflation becomes more serious, the null and alternative distributions become flatter; therefore, the overlap between these distributions will become larger (see Figure \ref{fig:asymptotic_dist_3dGaussian} for more details).
-This explains the degradation of power when contamination is brought into the data.
-In order to control the degradation of power, we need to control the inflation of the asymptotic distribution.
-The following theorem illustrates how we can control the inflation with $0<q<1$. \begin{mythm} Under the assumptions as in Theorem \ref{thm:psi1_ratio_larger_1} and an additional assumption (A3 in Section \ref{sec:Appendix}), for $\epsilon>0$ there exists a $q<1$, such that
+{\it Remark}: Theorem \ref{thm:eigenvalues_larger_1} in turn indicates that, when contamination occurs in the data and $q=1$, the divergence between ${\bf A}_{\varepsilon,1}$ and ${\bf B}_{\varepsilon,1}$ increases, so $\lambda_j({\bf A}_{\varepsilon,1}{\bf B}_{\varepsilon,1}^{-1})$ increases away from 1, causing inflation in the asymptotic distribution.
+The original chi-square distribution with $r$ degrees of freedom becomes a sum of the $r$ inflated chi-square distributions with 1 degree of freedom, with each inflation captured by $\lambda_j({\bf A}_{\varepsilon,1}{\bf B}_{\varepsilon,1}^{-1})$, $j=1,...,r$.
+Therefore, $D_{q}$ follows an ``inflated'' chi-square distribution under the null hypothesis.
+The same phenomenon occurs for the asymptotic distribution under the alternative hypothesis, which is an ``inflated'' non-central chi-square distribution.
+The overlap between the null and alternative distributions then becomes larger, and the power of the test degrades.
+As the contamination becomes more serious, the overlap grows larger, and the power decreases (see Figure \ref{fig:asymptotic_dist_3dGaussian} for illustration).
+To limit or control this degradation of power, we need to control for the inflation of the asymptotic distribution.
+The following theorem illustrates how we can do so with $q<1$: \begin{mythm} Under Assumptions \ref{assump:interior}, \ref{assump:contamination}, \ref{assump:q_effect}, and \ref{assump:q_monotone} and a misspecified model $h$, there exists an $\tilde{\varepsilon} \in (0,1)$, such that for any $\varepsilon \in (0, \tilde{\varepsilon})$, there exists a $q^* \in (q^{**},1)$ and for any $q \in (q^*,1)$, we have